NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 <video width="100%" controls><source src={entitlementCheck} /></video>

 :::danger
-If you find your build quits immediately on launch due to lack of entitlements, make sure the Meta Account used by your Quest has been added to a release channel for your Oculus App.
+If your app quits immediately on launch, it's most likely due to the entitlement check failing!
+Check your logs and make sure the Meta account used by your Quest has been added to the release channel for your Oculus App ID.
 :::

 ## Add users to a release channel